jekyll/jekyll/docs/_docs/step-by-step/08-blogging.md

-This is like the `about.md` you created before except it has an author and a different layout. `author` is a custom variable, it's not required and could have just as easily be named something like `creator`.
+This is like the `about.md` you created before except it has an author and a different layout. `author` is a custom variable, it's not required and could have been named something like `creator`.

 ## Layout